 7 Great Reasons Why It’s Time You DeClutter

-How does a day spent with DeClutter Coach Diane “Didi” Weekley help en*lighten your life?
+How does a day spent with Coach Diane “Didi” Weekley help en*lighten your life?

-First of all, let me just say to you, if I had any idea I’d be a DeClutter Coach when I first enrolled in Coaching School back in 2008, you could have knocked me over with a feather-duster.
+First of all, let me just say to you, if I had any idea I’d be coaching people on how to declutter when I first enrolled in Coaching School back in 2008, you could have knocked me over with a feather-duster.

 It was when I read Marie Kondo’s book, The Japanese Art of Tidying Up, that all my life experiences converged in the great Epiphany!
-Space – “the final frontier” – where “heaven and earth meet” — my love for “negative space” and “form plus function” — that was it — I fell in love with the Art of Creating Space and found my next calling.
+Space – “the final frontier” – where “heaven and earth meet” — my love for “negative space” and “form plus function” — that was it — I fell in love with the Art of Creating Space and new avenues to live into my calling.